-Equally, if you use an NPS software like ours, you'll receive alerts when a proportionately large customer is a churn-risk.
+Equally, if you use an NPS software like ours, you'll receive alerts when a proportionately large customer is a churn risk.

-And, my personal favourite feature, you'll understand the value of each CX driver.
+And, my personal favorite feature, you'll understand the value of each CX driver.
 Wondering what to fix next?
 Well, your customer success process is responsible for $10 million of at-risk revenue right now...a clear indicator of what to fix first.

 Read more in our free book on Account Experience here.